aayushcoder-ui/aayushcoder-ui/README.md

 💻 CSE student at **Manipal Institute of Technology**
 📊 Exploring **Machine Learning**, **DSA**, **OpenCV**, and **Computer Vision**
 🌱 Contributor at **GirlScript Summer of Code (GSSoC)**
-⚡ Strong interest in **AI, Data Analytics, Software Development, and Computer Vision**
+⚡ Passionate about **AI, Data Analytics, Software Development, and Computer Vision**
 🤝 Always open to collaborating on impactful projects

 ---